 Unfortunately, individuals who develop colorectal cancer in their 20s or 30s are often in the advanced stages by the time they are diagnosed.
 That is why understanding the symptoms of colorectal cancer and taking immediate action is so vital.

 For early detection of colon or rectal cancer, be on the lookout for these common symptoms:

 - Diarrhea, constipation, or other changes in bowel habits that last more than a few days

 - A feeling that you are unable to empty your bowels

 - Rectal bleeding

 - Dark stools, or blood in the stool

 - Unintended weight loss

-“What I would say is not to ignore the possibility,” Dr. Nallapareddy says.
-“I know if a 30-year-old comes in with bleeding, many primary care physicians will say it’s hemorrhoids.
+Dr. Nallapareddy also suggests that all primary care physicians consider the possibility of colorectal cancer more readily.
+She says, “I know if a 30-year-old comes in with bleeding, many primary care physicians will say it’s hemorrhoids.
 I would suggest those physicians be more vigilant — if patients are symptomatic, do a colonoscopy regardless of age.”

 To learn more about colorectal cancer, including detection, diagnosis, staging, and treatment options including immunotherapy head on over to our colorectal cancer section on the website.